Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

 \subsection{Our contribution and overview}

-We identify a crucial property of resampling oracles that we refer to as \emph{obliviousness}.
-To summarize, suppose that we have two bad-events $B, B'$ with $B \not \sim B'$, and a configuration $u \in B \cap B'$.
+We identify a new property of resampling oracles that we refer to as \emph{obliviousness}.
+To summarize, suppose we have two bad-events $B, B'$ with $B \not \sim B'$, and a state $u \in B \cap B'$.
 The obliviousness property states that \emph{whether $B$ fixes $B'$ depends solely on the randomness used to resample $B$, and not on the state $u$ itself.} This framework is developed in Section~\ref{framework-sec}.

-We find it remarkable that every known LLLL probability space has an oblivious resampling oracle: this includes the variable-assignment LLLL, permutations, perfect matchings of $K_n$, perfect matchings of the hypergraph $K_n^{(s)}$, hamiltonian cycles of $K_n$, and spanning trees of $K_n$.
+We find it remarkable that so many LLLL probability spaces, even the non-commutative ones, have oblivious resampling oracles: this includes variable-assignment, permutations, perfect matchings of $K_n$, perfect matchings of the hypergraph $K_n^{(s)}$, hamiltonian cycles of $K_n$, and spanning trees of $K_n$.

-\textbf{A unified parallel algorithm.} Obliviousness directly addresses the second major hurdle to a parallel LLLL algorithm.
-Due to obliviousness, the possibility of $B$ fixing $B'$ reduces to a \emph{pairwise} phenomenon: we only need to know the resampling action chosen for $B$, \emph{not the present state (which may be changing during other resampling actions).} This allows us to enumerate and describe all the potential cancellations in terms of a simple graph structure.
-A consistent sequential resampling of the bad-events then corresponds to a structure which is similar to a lexicographically-first maximal-independent-set (LFMIS) of this graph.
-We show that this object can be computed efficiently in the parallel and distributed settings, generalizing analysis of \cite{greedy2} for undirected graphs.
-This LFMIS plays a similar role to the MIS in the parallel MT algorithm; the key difference is that it is able to respect the necessary sequential ordering of the bad-events.
+\textbf{A unified parallel algorithm.} Obliviousness allows us to sidestep the second major hurdle to a parallel LLLL algorithm.
+It reduces the possibility of $B$ fixing $B'$ to a \emph{pairwise} phenomenon: we only need to know the resampling action chosen for $B$, \emph{not the present state (which may be changing during other resampling actions).} The space of sequential resamplings can thus be represented in a simple graph structure, allowing us to efficiently find a valid sequence.

-This stage of the algorithm gives a sequence of resampling actions, which are guaranteed to be sequentially compatible.
-To implement them in parallel, we take advantage of combinatorial or algebraic structure in the underlying probability spaces.
-One especially powerful technique is to encode $\mathfrak R$ as a group action.
-Specifically, $\mathfrak R_B$ can be interpreted as a randomly-chosen group element $g_B$ acting on the current state $u$.
-In this way, resampling multiple bad-events $B_1, \dots, B_s$ can be interpreted as $g_{B_s} \dots g_{B_1} u$.
-This is trivially parallelized by the associativity of group multiplication.
+To implement this sequence in parallel, we encode $\mathfrak R$ as a monoid action.
+Specifically, $\mathfrak R_B$ can be interpreted as a randomly-chosen monoid element $r_B$ acting on the current state $u$.
+In this way, resampling multiple bad-events $B_1, \dots, B_s$ can be interpreted algebraically as the product $r_{B_s} \dots r_{B_1} u$.
+This is easily parallelized by the associativity of monoidal multiplication.